hemantjuyal/SIMA2-Agent/README.md

 -   **Instruction-Driven:** Designed to follow natural language missions (e.g., "Navigate to the green square and stop").
 -   **Robust Memory System:** A summarization-based memory that feeds the agent's history, thoughts, and outcomes back into its decision-making process.

-## System Components & Flow Diagram
+## System Components and Flow Diagram

 The architecture is centered around the `AgentContext`, a dependency container that assembles all modular components for the agent execution.